shantiii/terribledb/README.md

 ## TODO

+* [x] Listening on IO
 * [ ] Communications protocol
+* [ ] Multithreaded listener
 * [ ] Service Discovery
 * [ ] Key-Value store locally
 * [ ] Distributed Key-Value Store
 * [ ] Aggregations
 * [ ] Separate this out into a library and a local daemon that provides an interface to the library

+# Testing

+After running with `terribledb loop` connect on udp with `nc -u localhost 1234`.
+You can cause the server to terminate by sending a message with the utf-8 string `stahp`.
+Whitespace is automatically trimmed.